 Remember, when it comes to music education, you, your teaching mentors, and your students know what a good music education looks like.

 You Have an Impossible Job, Be Nice to Yourself

 You have unreasonable expectations placed on you, and over time, you’ll become desensitized to this fact.
 Please don’t.
 You’re expected to provide an excellent music education with only 50 minutes of teaching each week.
 Your national standards spell out everything you’re supposed to achieve each year, yet those standards contain no warning label.
 These standards (which your principal look to for guidance) say nothing of the woefully small amount of time and resources you have to complete your task.
 Just imagine your administration asking any other educator to teach a new language proficiently with only 50 minutes of class time each week.

 It sounds unreasonable, and that’s because it is.

 Children deserve the opportunity to practice the language of music every day, just as they would with any other subject.
 Don’t let any situation desensitize you to the point that you start to believe music is “not as important” as science and math.
 You know better.

 Right now you expend all your energy trying to be the “perfect music teacher”.
 This is an impossible goal that will only serve to make you feel horrible about yourself.
 Yet, you think it’s the right thing to do.
 Well Jennifer, you’re wrong.
 And perhaps the following song will help remind you of this the next time you try to reach the impossible goal of perfection.

 You are so much more than your career choice.
-You’re a friend, a musician, a lifelong learner, and in a few years, you’ll be a wife.
+You’re a friend, a musician, a lifelong learner, and a compassionate human being.
 You are all of these things and more.
-Your career is important, but it can’t take priority over everything else.
-Otherwise, you may find that it’s all you have left.
+Your career is important, but it’s not your whole life.